 The NTC Office of Study Abroad does not assist with travel arrangements for study abroad.
 Some program providers may offer advice, group flight options and/or airport pick-up services.
 Students are advised to work closely with the program provider or host institution to arrive on the appropriate date.

 Students must have a valid passport in order to study abroad.
 Generally, customs officials recommend that the passport is valid for at least six months after the program end date.
 Because many students must produce passports in order to apply for a visa prior to study abroad, students should not delay applying for a new or replacement passport.

 We also recommend that parents of study abroad students ensure that their own passports are valid for the entire duration of their student’s study abroad program so that, in the case of an emergency, the parent is able to travel immediately to the host country, if necessary.

 A visa is the host country’s endorsement that the student is allowed to enter and stay in the country for a specified period of time and for a specified reason.
 Tulane students are responsible for obtaining their own visa.
 Because the visa requirements vary by country and are subject to change, students should refer to the embassy website of the host country for the most up-to-date information about the visa application process, costs and requirements.

 Students elect a housing option prior to their departure.
 Depending on the host program, they may be in a homestay, a dorm or an independent apartment.
 In every case possible, we recommend that students seek housing options that will maximize integration into the host culture by exposing them to a local host family or having them live with local students.
 As with housing, meal options will also vary.
 Some students may find themselves eating three meals a day with their host family, while others may have on-campus dining hall options that are very similar to those available at Tulane.
 Others yet may cook meals for themselves in a dorm or apartment.

-Parents are also welcome to contact the Office of Study Abroad at (504) 865-5339 or firstname.lastname@example.org.
+Parents are also welcome to contact the NTC Office of Study Abroad at (504) 865-5208 or email@example.com.